Preparing your pipes for the winter months

 There’s no water coming through, now what?

-If you’ve got no water coming through.
-You should ask your neighbours to see if they have water.
+If you’ve got no water coming through, you should ask your neighbours to see if they have water.
 If they’re also unable to run water, there may be a supply interruption in your area.
+In this case, you'll need to contact your wholesaler.
 If your neighbours can run their taps and get water, then it’s likely your pipes have frozen.
 If this happens you should turn off your water supply at your stop tap and begin to thaw your pipes by applying a soft heat to the pipes like a warm towel to try and fix it and get the water moving again.
 When thawing your pipes make sure you move the heat source along the pipe to prevent any damage or crack occurring.
 Turn the water supply back on at the stop tap, and check to see if your water is flowing again.
-If you still aren’t getting any water through you should contact a plumper.
+If you still aren’t getting any water through you should contact a plumber.
+You can find an approved local plumber on the Watersafe website.